 German Academic Exchange Service (DAAD) /Foreign Office prize supports international students in Germany.

-For the third year, the Hertie School of Governance presented the DAAD Prize on behalf of the German Academic Exchange Service (DAAD) to one of its international students.
+For the third year, the Hertie School presented the DAAD Prize on behalf of the German Academic Exchange Service (DAAD) to one of its international students.
 The 2017 DAAD Prize was awarded to Patrick Sullivan, who joined the MPP programme in 2016, in recognition of his academic record and commitment to the Hertie School community.

 The DAAD Prize is awarded by universities in Germany to honour an international degree-seeking student who has excelled academically and shown remarkable social or intercultural engagement.
 The prize money of 1000 euros is financed by the German Foreign Office.